learosema/muzimake/README.md

 Just a plain C project exploring Sound Programming.
 Especially the AdLib Sound card.

-Contains some code from the <https://github.com/learosema/asciijoy> repository for basic text mode functions.
+- Contains some code from the <https://github.com/learosema/asciijoy> repository for basic text mode functions.
+- OPL2 lib used from <https://github.com/Superilu/lib16>, but changed the instrument_t struct to also contain a `drumType`

 I want to build a basic composing tool with it.